Marriage Challenges Post Pandemic Panels: A Panel Discussion

 4. What is your advice for married couples with post pandemic challenges?

 Toni: I would advise them to stop spending so much time on social media and Netflix.
 I would also request couples to fight the anxiety of being stuck at home during lockdowns.
 Instead, they can work on shared activities and spend some precious time together as a family.
-Such times may never recur again!
+Such times may never recur in married life again!

 Gayane: My advice is quite simple.
 Pay attention to how you communicate with your partner.
 Your partner isn’t your enemy.
 You are on the same team.
 Language has so much power in relationships!